 Princess Mary Adelaide remained unmarried until the age of thirty, when Prince Teck, on a visit to England, declared himself amenable and the pair were married on 12th June 1866, at Kew Church, Surrey.
 Four children resulted from their union, the eldest, Princess May, or Victoria Mary, was followed in succession by three brothers, Prince Adolphus of Teck (Adolphus Charles Alexander Albert Edward George Philip Louis Ladislaus )(1868-1927) later Duke of Teck and Marquess of Cambridge, Prince Francis of Teck (Francis Joseph Leopold Frederick) known as 'Frank'(1870-1910) and Prince Alexander of Teck, (Alexander Augustus Frederick William Alfred George) known as 'Alge' to the family (1874-1957) and later created Earl of Athlone.Mary Adelaide, Duchess of Teck

 The young Princess May was educated at home, by a governess, the family were forced to live abroad in 1883, to economise, Mary Adelaide was hopeless with managing money and had got badly in debt.
-The family travelled throughout Europe, staying with various relatives and living in Florence for a spell, returning to London in 1885, where they lived at Kensington Palace and White Lodge in Richmond Park.
+The family travelled throughout Europe, staying with various relatives and living in Florence for a spell, before returning to London in 1885, where they lived at Kensington Palace and White Lodge in Richmond Park.

 Prince George of Wales, the Prince of Wales second son and now created Duke of York, as well as inheriting his brother's place in the succession, took an interest in his intended bride and to the delight of her mother, Mary Adelaide, himself proposed to Princess May of Teck in May 1893, after a suitable period of mourning.
 Their marriage took place on 6 July 1893 at the Chapel Royal, St. James's Palace, in London.
 The couple moved into the cramped York Cottage on the Sandringham Estate.
 Although both shy and reserved by character, they were to become deeply attached, May providing the sometimes gruff and difficult Prince George with a great deal of support in his new position.